IceYGO/windbot/README.md

 `Deck`
 The deck to be used by the bot.
 Available decks are listed below.
 Keep empty to use random deck.

+`DeckFile`
+The deck file (.ydk) to be used by the bot.
+Will be set by `Deck` automatically, but you can override it.

+Note: Most cards not in the original deck are unknown to the bot, and won't be summoned or activated in the duel.

 `Dialog`
 The dialog texts to be used by the bot.
 See Dialogs folder for list.